Belfast, Maine: Geography

-Belfast is located at (44.425896, −69.011646).

 According to the United States Census Bureau, the city has a total area of 38.37 sqmi, of which 34.04 sqmi is land and 4.33 sqmi is water.
 Situated on Belfast Bay and Penobscot Bay, Belfast is drained by the Passagassawakeag River.
 Other smaller rivers include Goose River and Little River.

 Belfast is bordered by Waldo and Swanville to the north, Searsport to the east, Northport to the south, Belmont to the southwest and Morrill to the west.
 It is served by US Route 1, Maine State Routes SR 3, SR 7, SR 52.
 SR 137 and SR 141.

 Climate

 This climatic region is typified by large seasonal temperature differences, with hot and humid summers and cold and dry winters.
 According to the Köppen Climate Classification system, Belfast has a humid continental climate, abbreviated "Dfb" on climate maps.